miekg/dinit/README.md

 When running `dinit` it opens an Unix socket named `/tmp/dinit.sock`.
 This enables a text interface that allows for starting extra process as childeren of dinit.
-The interface is extremely simple: you send a string terminated with a newline.
+The interface is extremely simple: you give it a commandline as you would normally give to dinit, terminated with a newline.

-The string being send is the command and its arguments: `CMD ARG1 ARG2 ... \n`.
+The string being send is the command and its arguments: `-r CMD ARG1 ARG2 ... \n`.

 The maximum length of the command line that can be send is 512 character including the newline.

+With `dinit -s` you can easily access this functionality:

 ## Options